jcorbin/hexer/README.md

   position in the stream, position on the line, its representation, or its value.

+- renderHexen(byte):
+  a function that accepts a byte value and returns a hexen readable, two character representation of that byte.
+  By default, the hexen representation is lower-case zero-padded hex.

 - renderHuman(byte):
   a function that accepts a byte value and returns a human readable, single character representation of that byte.